 Three Tips for Talking to Your Boss About Mental Health (SunLife).

-I’m looking for general tips to maintain my mental health as a remote worker.
+I’m looking for general tips to maintain my mental health during hybrid work.

 Create and maintain a regular schedule and work routine – experiment and identify practices that support your productivity and wellbeing while working.
 Take your entitled breaks by blocking off time in your calendar.
 Include time away from screens.
 Take a look at our Thriving While Working from Home resources for more tips.